In the past several years, credit card issuers have become significantly more competitive when it comes to small business cards.

 Is The Amex Business Gold Card Worth It?

-If I could get just one Amex business card it would be The Blue Business® Plus Credit Card from American Express (review), which offers 2x points on the first $50,000 spent every calendar year.
-This is a no annual fee card that should be a no brainer for just about anyone.
+If I could get just one Amex business card it would be The Blue Business® Plus Credit Card from American Express (review), which offers 2x Membership Rewards points on the first $50,000 spent every calendar year (1x after that).
+This is a no annual fee card (Rates & Fees) that should be a no-brainer for just about anyone.

 Showdown: Amex Business Gold Vs. Chase Ink Business Preferred

-As far as I’m concerned, the single best business credit card out there is the Ink Business Preferred℠ Credit Card.
-The card has a bonus of up to 80K points, has a reasonable $95 annual fee, offers 3x points in useful categories, and more.
+As far as I’m concerned, the single best business credit card out there is the Ink Business Preferred® Credit Card (review).
+The card has a bonus of 100,000 Ultimate Rewards points, has a reasonable $95 annual fee, offers 3x points in useful categories, has a great cell phone protection plan and car rental coverage, and more.

 Personally, I think the Ink Preferred is a more well-rounded card with a more reasonable annual fee.
 If I could only get one card, I would get the Ink Preferred.

-However, for some businesses, it could make sense to get both cards.
+However, for some businesses, it could make sense to get both cards, or if you’re already in the Amex card ecosystem, then there’s value in continuing to earn Membership Rewards points.

 Amex Business Gold Card Summary